 Spending regular time in nature through a Bush Kinder program helps children to fall in love with, care for and create life-long connections with their local landscapes.

 How to start a Bush Kindergarten

-Different parks are managed for different purposes, so it’s important to find a park that suits your needs.
-The best suited parks for bush kindergartens are metropolitan parks, regional parks and visitor sites within national and state parks.
-Wilderness parks and nature conservation reserves are primarily reserved for the protection of significant plants and animals and in some cases may not be suitable for regular use.
+The spaces most suited for regular outdoor learning are metropolitan parks, regional parks and visitor sites within national and state parks.
+Wilderness parks and nature conservation reserves are primarily reserved for the protection of significant plants and animals and in some cases, may not be suitable for regular visitation.

 Rangers know their patch inside out, so undertaking an initial scoping and induction session is the best way to identify a safe and accessible site that meets both of your needs.
 Call 13 1963 or email firstname.lastname@example.org to ask for recommendations on suitable locations from a ranger in your area.
 You can also use our Bush Kinder Handbook (found in the resources list below) to help you design your program so that you tread lightly during your time outdoors and know who to contact for more information.